hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

                 Env: API_PORT
                 CLI: --api-port
   apiCorsDomainCsv:
                 Description: The Comma seperated list of domains to allow Cross Origin Resource Sharing from when serving API requests.
-The wildcard (*) character is supported to allow CORS for any and all domains, however using it is not recommended unless you are developing or demonstrating something with CACTUS-.
+The wildcard (*) character is supported to allow CORS for any and all domains, however using it is not recommended unless you are developing or demonstrating something with Cactus.
                 Default: Mandatory parameter without a default value.
                 Env: API_CORS_DOMAIN_CSV
                 CLI: --api-cors-domain-csv
-  storagePluginPackage:
-                Description: The NodeJS package name that will be dynamically imported.
-You have to make sure that this is installed prior to starting the API server.
-Use "@hyperledger/cactus-plugin-kv-storage-memory" here for developmentor demo environments with only a single node you can use the built-in stub that stores everything in-memory, un-encrypted:
-                Default: Mandatory parameter without a default value.
-                Env: STORAGE_PLUGIN_PACKAGE
-                CLI: --storage-plugin-package
-  storagePluginOptionsJson:
-                Description: JSON string representing the options object that will be passed in to  the keychain plugin during initialization.
-                Default: {}
-                Env: KEYCHAIN_PLUGIN_OPTIONS_JSON
-                CLI: --keychain-plugin-options-json
-  keychainPluginPackage:
-                Description: The NodeJS package name that will be dynamically imported.
-You have to make sure that this is installed prior to starting the API server.
-Use "@hyperledger/cactus-plugin-keychain-memory" here for developmentor demo environments with only a single node you can use the built-in stub that stores everything in-memory, un-encrypted:
-                Default: Mandatory parameter without a default value.
-                Env: KEYCHAIN_PLUGIN_PACKAGE
-                CLI: --keychain-plugin-package
-  keychainPluginOptionsJson:
-                Description: JSON string representing the options object that will be passed in to  the storage plugin during initialization.
-                Default: {}
-                Env: STORAGE_PLUGIN_OPTIONS_JSON
-                CLI: --storage-plugin-options-json
   publicKey:
-                Description: Public key of this CACTUS- node (the API server)
+                Description: Public key of this Cactus node (the API server)
                 Default: Mandatory parameter without a default value.
                 Env: PUBLIC_KEY
                 CLI: --public-key
   privateKey:
-                Description: Private key of this CACTUS- node (the API server)
+                Description: Private key of this Cactus node (the API server)
                 Default: Mandatory parameter without a default value.
                 Env: PRIVATE_KEY
                 CLI: --private-key
   keychainSuffixPrivateKey:
-                Description: The key under which to store/retrieve the private key from the keychain of this CACTUS- node (API server)The complete lookup key is constructed from the ${CACTUS-_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the private key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${CACTUS_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
-                Default: CACTUS-_NODE_PRIVATE_KEY
+                Default: CACTUS_NODE_PRIVATE_KEY
                 Env: KEYCHAIN_SUFFIX_PRIVATE_KEY
                 CLI: --keychain-suffix-private-key
   keychainSuffixPublicKey:
-                Description: The key under which to store/retrieve the public key from the keychain of this CACTUS- node (API server)The complete lookup key is constructed from the ${CACTUS-_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
+                Description: The key under which to store/retrieve the public key from the keychain of this Cactus node (API server)The complete lookup key is constructed from the ${CACTUS_NODE_ID}${KEYCHAIN_SUFFIX_PRIVATE_KEY} template.
-                Default: CACTUS-_NODE_PUBLIC_KEY
+                Default: CACTUS_NODE_PUBLIC_KEY
                 Env: KEYCHAIN_SUFFIX_PUBLIC_KEY
                 CLI: --keychain-suffix-public-key

 ```